zkforge/zhoukai.me/src/pages/about.md

 - sitemap & rss feed
 - highly customizable

-If you like this theme, you can star/contribute to the [repo](https://github.com/satnaing/astro-paper).
+If you like this blog, you can star/contribute to the [repo](https://github.com/zkforge/zhoukai.me).
-Or you can even give any feedback via my [email](mailto:contact@satnaing.dev).
+Or you can even give any feedback via my [email](mailto:kaizhou0305@gmail.com).